asifa1510/ClimateTracker/README.md

-# Climate Impact Tracker
+**Climate Impact Tracker** 🌱

 An open-source AI agent that estimates the carbon impact of digital activity and suggests practical ways to reduce it.

-## What it does
+**Overview**
+Climate Impact Tracker helps developers understand the environmental cost of cloud usage and web activity.
+It turns everyday technical decisions into **transparent CO₂e estimates** and **actionable improvements**.

+**What it does**
-- Estimates CO₂e from cloud usage and web activity
+- Estimates carbon impact from cloud and web activity
-- Highlights main emission drivers
+- Identifies the largest emission drivers
-- Recommends low-effort, high-impact improvements
+- Recommends low-effort, high-impact optimizations
-- Tracks changes over time
+- Tracks progress over time 📉

-## Why
-Digital emissions are real but invisible.
-This project makes them visible — transparently and for free.

-## How it works
+**How it works**
-Data → CO₂e estimates → AI suggestions → weekly report
+Collect usage data → estimate CO₂e → analyze → suggest improvements

-All numbers are **estimates**, with clear assumptions.

-## Tech
+All results are *directional estimates*, not precise measurements.
+Methods and assumptions are documented and open.

+**Tech stack**
 - n8n (self-hosted)
 - PostgreSQL
-- Open-source carbon models
+- Open-source carbon estimation models
-- Local LLM
+- Local or hosted LLM for analysis

-## License
+**License**
 MIT